How Occupational Therapy Can Support Autistic Children: A Neuro-affirming Approach

 Sensory processing and regulation

 Some autistic children may experience sensory differences, such as heightened sensitivity to sound and touch, or seek more sensory input.
+How can sensory challenges be managed to reduce frustration, anxiety, and meltdowns?
 That can be challenging for some autistic children, causing frustration, anxiety, or meltdowns.
+How do occupational therapists help children with sensory and emotion regulation?
 OTs help children and their family develop strategies for their sensory and emotion regulation so that they can meaningfully participate in daily activities gradually.

 Daily living skills